integrated development environments (IDEs)

 VS Code offers a lot of plugins for all common languages, plus lots of useful plugins for other stuff (and all for free).
 It has extensive documentation, but the best way to get started is probably to simply download VS code and jump right in.
 Several people in our group currently use it, with the possibility to work on a remote project on a server via ssh a very useful and heavily used feature.

-VS Code has a very lively Extension Marketplace that provides lots of useful plugins.
 Here are some that have proven very useful to us:

-• The remote ssh extension enables you to log onto a server via an ssh connection.
+• The Remote - SSH extension enables you to log onto a server via an ssh connection.
 You can then open a project folder and browse and edit files, while you can also open a Terminal / shell to run commands.

 • The snakemake extension gives you syntax highlighting for Snakefiles.